 Andy (left) and Billy Cordero, Masters Swimming Coach (right)

 While growing up in Iowa, Andy enjoyed swimming as a pastime.
-Today at 45, he credits the sport with helping to get his life back to normal following quadruple bypass surgery at Swedish Covenant Hospital.
+Today at 45, he credits the sport with helping to get his life back to normal following quadruple bypass surgery at Swedish Hospital.